Our School Story

 Who attends our school?

-As of September 2019, 885 students are enrolled at Burnett in Grades 8-12; including 108 from the Richmond International Education Program.
-The school has a diverse population with 23% ELL for 66% of our students, English is not the first language spoken at home.
-80 students were identified as having “special needs”, involving all categories defined by the Ministry of Education, including gifted students.
-The most recent community context data reports that for more than 70% of our students, English is not the primary language spoken at home.
-There are 51 teachers, 7 educational assistants, 4 clerical staff, 3 lunch hour supervisors, a library technician, a lab technician, a career advisor and 5 custodians.
+As we open the 2021 2022 school year, Burnett has approximately 940 students registered in Grades 8-12; including approximately 90 from the Richmond International Education Program.
+The school has an amazing and diverse population of students with many different strengths, talents, and experiences.
+Each and every member of our learning community enriches our sense of community, belonging, and opportunities to learn together.
+For 65% of our students, English is not the first language spoken at home.
+Approximately 10 percent of our students are identified as having diverse needs, involving all categories defined by the Ministry of Education, including gifted students.
+There are 3 administrators, 55 teachers, 7 educational assistants, 4 clerical staff, 3 lunch hour supervisors, a library technician, a lab technician, a career advisor and 5 custodians.

 At J.N.
-Burnett we provide an enriching environment that respects, values, and celebrates diversity, promotes individual growth, and prepares the learner to be a well-rounded and responsible member of the larger community.
+Burnett we provide an enriching environment that respects, values, and celebrates diversity, equity and inclusion, promotes individual goal setting and growth, and prepares the learner to be a well-rounded and responsible member of the larger community.

-Our school’s strengths include: enhancing academic success rates, encouraging students to be compassionate and responsible citizens, promoting student voice and incorporating their views into our planning, welcoming new students to our school by providing support for all learners, and developing students’ critical thinking skills.
+Our school’s strengths include: enhancing student learning and skill development through curricular competency knowledge and understanding, encouraging students to be compassionate and responsible citizens, promoting student voice and incorporating their views into our planning, welcoming new students to our school by providing acceptance, support and opportunity for all learners, and developing students’ core-competency skills as outlined in British Columbia's Redesigned Curriculum at https://curriculum.gov.bc.ca/